 Dr. Tim Moore - Assistant Research Professor, Ocean Process Analysis Laboratory, University of New Hampshire

 Dr. Richard Kirby - Independent Researcher , Film Maker and Author "Ocean Drifters: A Secret World Beneath The Waves"

 Dr. Sebastian Velez -International Law Enforcement Analyst, NOAA

-Special thanks to the University of New Hampshire for their support, the ADEON project for sharing data and the Art Institute of Chicago Textile Department.
+Special thanks to the University of New Hampshire for their support, the ADEON project for sharing data, NASA for the use of satellite images, and the Art Institute of Chicago Textile Department.